-The recipient of the Elite 90 Award for Division X (sport) with a GPA of X.XXX in (major, is student-athlete and institution).
+The recipient of the Elite 90 Award for Division III Men's Lacrosse with a GPA of X.XXX in (major, is student-athlete and institution).

-Presentation at the student-athlete banquet
+Presentation at the Student-Athlete Banquet

 This award has traditionally been presented at the student-athlete banquet for most NCAA championships.
 In many cases the student-athlete banquet provides the best forum for the award presentation and greatest exposure for the winner as it is the one time when all championship participants and administrators are gathered in one place with a controlled, semiformal environment complete with a sound system and set program.
 Presenting at the student-athlete banquet also alleviates any potential conflicts with the winning student-athlete's participation in or preparation for an NCAA championship event.
 Guidelines for presentation of this award at the student-athlete banquet are: